sejal-ml/analyst-projects/instagram-user-analytics/README.md

 - Average posts per user was low — room for engagement growth.

 ## 📁 Files
-- `queries.sql`: Contains all SQL scripts used in the analysis.
+- `instagram-user-analytics/queries.sql`: Contains all SQL scripts used in the analysis.
-- `schema.png`:  A visual schema of the database tables.
+- `instagram-user-analytics/schema.png`:  A visual schema of the database tables.